Jamie66m/project-2/README.md

 The Carousel on the homepage was created by installing the libraries <strong>'react-slick'</strong> and <strong>'slick-carousel'</strong> as well as adding two css stylesheets <strong>'slick'</strong> and <strong>'slick-theme'</strong> to the index.html.
 The `{SlickCarousel}` component is a separate smart component that was imported in the `{Home}` component which is called by `<BrowserRouter>`.

-The `{SlickCarousel}` component with initially sets the state as an object with 6 key: value pairs, with the value being an empty string.
+The `{SlickCarousel}` component initially sets the state as an object with 6 key: value pairs, with the value being an empty string.

 ```js
 class SlickCarousel extends React.Component {